bmittelberger/dragonDB/cs240_final_proj/README.md

       (delete the last line of the file, save and close) ./dragonDB NUMCORES

-    The load indicate that there had previously been a corruption of the data, but the segment will roll back to the most recent uncorrupted segment.
+    The load indicates that there had previously been a corruption of the data, but the segment will roll back to the most recent uncorrupted segment.

 3.)
 Consistency Tests: